This post may contain affiliate links. Please read my disclosure policy for more details.

-You can’t resist these addictive Italian almond biscotti, they’re super crispy and packed with flavor, with lovely hints of orange, honey, and delicious toasted almonds.
+You can’t resist these addictive Italian almond biscotti, they’re super crispy and taste delicious, with lovely hints of orange, honey, and amazing toasted almonds.

-Not tons of butter, not tons of sugar or food coloring, but only healthy, wholesome, real ingredients that make them irresistible.
+Forget tons of butter, food coloring, and sprinkles, these almond biscotti are packed with wholesome, real ingredients that make them irresistible.

-Believe me, I’ve baked and sold tons of Italian almond biscotti to several coffee shops here in London, and people fell in love with their amazing flavor and texture.
+Trust me, I’ve baked and sold tons of Italian almond biscotti to several coffee shops here in London, and people fell in love with their amazing flavor and texture.
 They are just perfect with any cup of tea or cappuccino.

-It’s simple, they will quickly become your coffee’s new best friend! 🙂
+It’s simple, if you try them, they will quickly become your coffee’s new best friend! 🙂

 - Vegetable oil